Learn how to short a currency

 Carry out analysis

-Once you have chosen a pair, it is important to carry out both technical and fundamental analysis before opening a trade.
+Once you have chosen a pair, it's important to carry out both technical and fundamental analysis before opening a trade.
 This is because analysis can show you whether a trade has the potential to yield a profit or not.

-Technical indicators such as Bollinger bands, and Fibonacci retracements can help you to identify whether a forex pair is currently over or undersold, and they are also good indicators for volatility.
-This means that they are capable of highlighting whether a forex pair is about to experience a bearish reversal – a perfect opportunity to open a short position.
+Technical indicators such as Bollinger bands, and Fibonacci retracements can help you to identify whether a forex pair is currently oversold or underbought and they are also good indicators for volatility.
+This means they can highlight whether a forex pair is about to experience a bearish reversal – a perfect opportunity to open a short position.